Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 The second option when considering the best server monitoring option for your needs is to purchase a server management plan which will monitor your servers and intervene in the event of an outage.
 This is the ideal choice if you do not have staff online 24x7, or you don't want to be woken up in the middle of the night during an outage.

-Server monitoring plans start at $39.99 per month and include 5 minute response times to any detected outage.
+Server management plans start at $39.99 per month and include 5 minute response times to any detected outage.

 3, Setup Your Own Server Monitoring Platform